 Equity Securities.
-The Company's equity securities in portfolio companies for which there is no liquid public market are carried at fair value based on the Enterprise Value of the portfolio company, which is determined using various factors, including EBITDA (earnings before interest, taxes, depreciation and amortization) and discounted cash flows from operations, less capital expenditures and other pertinent factors, such as recent offers to purchase a portfolio company's securities or other liquidation events.
+The Company's equity securities in portfolio companies for which there is no liquid public market are carried at fair value based on the enterprise value of the portfolio company, which is determined using various factors, including EBITDA (earnings before interest, taxes, depreciation and amortization) and discounted cash flows from operations, less capital expenditures and other pertinent factors, such as recent offers to purchase a portfolio company's securities or other liquidation events.
 The determined fair values are generally discounted to account for restrictions on resale and minority ownership positions.
-In the event market quotations are readily available for the Company's equity securities in public companies, those investments may be valued using the Market Approach.
+In the event market quotations are readily available for the Company's equity securities in public companies those investments may be valued using the Market Approach.
+In cases where the Company receives warrants to purchase equity securities, a market standard Black-Scholes model is utilized.

 The significant inputs used to determine the fair value of equity securities include prices, EBITDA and cash flows after capital expenditures for similar peer comparables and the investment entity itself.
-Equity securities are classified as Level III, as described in Note 4 below, when there is limited activity or less transparency around inputs to the valuation given the lack of information related to such equity investments held in nonpublic companies.
+Equity securities are classified as Level III when there is limited activity or less transparency around inputs to the valuation given the lack of information related to such equity investments held in nonpublic companies.
 Significant assumptions observed for comparable companies are applied to relevant financial data for the specific investment.
 Such assumptions, such as model discount rates or price/earnings multiples, vary by the specific investment, equity position and industry and incorporate adjustments for risk premiums, liquidity and company specific attributes.
 Such adjustments require judgment and may be material to the calculation of fair value.

 Asset Manager Affiliates.
-The Company's investments in its wholly-owned asset management companies, the Asset Manager Affiliates, are carried at fair value, which is primarily determined utilizing the Discounted Cash Flow approach, which incorporates different levels of discount rates depending on the hierarchy of fees earned (including the likelihood of realization of senior, subordinate and incentive fees) and prospective modeled performance.
+The Company's investments in its wholly-owned asset management companies, the Asset Manager Affiliates, are carried at fair value, which is primarily determined utilizing the Discounted Cash Flow approach which incorporates different levels of discount rates depending on the hierarchy of fees earned (including the likelihood of realization of senior, subordinate and incentive fees) and prospective modeled performance.
 Such valuation takes into consideration an analysis of comparable asset management companies and a percentage of assets under management.
-The Asset Manager Affiliates are classified as a Level III investment (as described below).
+The Asset Manager Affiliates are classified as a Level III investment.
 Any change in value from period to period is recognized as net change in unrealized appreciation or depreciation.

 CLO Fund Securities.
-The Company typically makes a minority investment in the most junior class of securities of CLO Funds raised and managed by the Asset Manager Affiliates and may selectively invest in securities issued by funds managed by other asset management companies (collectively, "CLO Fund securities").
-The investments held by CLO Funds generally relate to credit instruments issued by corporations.
+The Company typically makes a minority investment in the most junior class of securities of CLO Funds raised and managed by the Asset Manager Affiliates and may selectively invest in securities issued by funds managed by other asset management companies.
+The investments held by CLO Funds generally relate to non-investment grade credit instruments issued by corporations.